wp-graphql/wp-graphql-smart-cache/README.md

 ### General Discussion

-For general discussion about the plugin, you can visit the WPGraphQL Slack ([join here](https://wp-graphql.slack.com/join/shared_invite/zt-3vloo60z-PpJV2PFIwEathWDOxCTTLA#/shared-invite/email)) and join the `#smart-cache-beta` channel, or post in the [GitHub Discussions](https://github.com/wp-graphql/wp-graphql-smart-cache/discussions).
+For general discussion about the plugin, you can visit the WPGraphQL Slack ([join here](https://wp-graphql.slack.com/join/shared_invite/zt-3vloo60z-PpJV2PFIwEathWDOxCTTLA#/shared-invite/email)) and join the `#wp-graphql-smart-cache` channel, or post in the [GitHub Discussions](https://github.com/wp-graphql/wp-graphql-smart-cache/discussions).

 ### Security Concerns